Azure/azure-linux-extensions/Diagnostic/virtual-machines-linux-diagnostic-extension-v3.md

 Element | Value
 ------- | -----
-resourceId | The ARM resource ID of the VM or of the VM Scale Set to which the VM belongs. scheduledTransferPeriod | The frequency at which aggregate metrics are to be computed and transferred to Azure Metrics, expressed as an IS 8601 time interval.
+resourceId | The ARM resource ID of the VM or of the VM Scale Set to which the VM belongs.
+This setting must be also specified if any JsonBlob sink is used in the configuration. scheduledTransferPeriod | The frequency at which aggregate metrics are to be computed and transferred to Azure Metrics, expressed as an IS 8601 time interval.
 The smallest transfer period is 60 seconds, i.e. PT60S or PT1M.

-Samples of the metrics specified in the performanceCounters section are collected every 15 seconds.
+Samples of the metrics specified in the performanceCounters section are collected every 15 seconds or at the sample rate explicitly defined for the counter.
 If multiple scheduledTransferPeriod frequencies appear (as in the example), each aggregation is computed independently.
-The name of the storage table to which aggregated metrics are written (and from which Acure Metrics reads data) is based, in part, on the transfer period of the aggregated metrics stored within it.
+The name of the storage table to which aggregated metrics are written (and from which Azure Metrics reads data) is based, in part, on the transfer period of the aggregated metrics stored within it.

 #### performanceCounters